 Visitors are treated to exquisite formal gardens, historical farm outbuildings, a tranquil lake, and beautifully restored mansion rooms.

-That’s what I like about the mansion, the rooms are set up to look like someone is living there.
-And despite its grandeur, it’s easy to imagine as a family home.
+That’s what I like about Werribee Mansion.
+The rooms are set up to look like someone is actually living there, and despite its grandeur, it’s easy to imagine it as a family home.

 We spent several hours exploring the manor, its grounds, and the fragrant Werribee Rose Garden.
 But you can easily spend the whole day relaxing on the lawns in the shadow of the stunning building.